 For example, you can meet other physicians in the doctor’s lounges.
 Most of them are busy and don’t have the time to chat, but you can always set up a time to meet outside of work to go grab a bite to eat or even invite them to your home for a home-cooked meal.

 In private practice, it is a little harder to network and takes a little bit more effort on your part.
 The easiest way is to reach out to referring providers and offer to treat them to a meal.
 This is especially effective with new providers in the area looking to build connections.
 Make sure to get their contact info, if you don’t already have it, and thank them for taking the time to grab a bite with you.
 All of this shows them that you appreciate them and their business.
 It is more likely that they will continue or start to refer their patients to you.

 Edit: If you are a primary care provider, it is more likely that specialists will extend invitations to you for dinner or even to have you over to their homes.
 Although this is great, it is still important for you to also reach out and ensure that you find the best specialty care providers that you feel comfortable sending your patients to.

 This is a crucial step that many physicians do not do.
-When you refer a patient to someone, or when a patient is referred to you, it is always vital to follow-up.
+When you refer a patient to someone, or when a patient is referred to you, it is always vital to follow up.
 It is definitely a good idea to touch base in order to ensure that a certain patient is receiving the best care possible.
 You can do this through email, a phone call, or even an in-person meeting (this is probably overkill).
-Nowadays, there are all-in-one referral management software, like our very own, that help you track your referrals and easily communicate with providers.
+Nowadays, there’s an all-in-one referral management software, like our very own, that helps you track your referrals and easily communicate with providers.

 Recommendation: Follow-up with all inbound and outbound referrals by email, phone, in-person, or best of all, an all-in-one software.